robertgshaw/pacman/README.md

 You can connect up to 5 terminals at once
 You will see that both client terminals are connected to the same server and are updated

-## Docker
-I developed this project on a Windows laptop, using some infrastructure that CS61 at Harvard setup using Docker to launch a Linux OS inside a container.
-Utimately may plan to move project to an actual containerized enviornment, but the command I use on my laptop is below:

-`docker run --network="host" -it --rm -v C:\Users\rober\cs61-f20-psets-robertgshaw\pacman:/home/cs61-user/pacman cs61:latest`